fuzhenn/maptalks.tripline/README.md

-# maptalks.deckgl
+# maptalks.tripline
-The plugin to play deck.gl with maptalks.js
+A animated trip line layer for maptalks.js